kleberbaum/kleberbaum/stories.md

 ## [](#prologue)Prologue

+The F train shrieks through lightless tunnels like a metal banshee slithering beneath Manhattan’s icy facade.
+Fluorescent light flickers hypnotically across blank faces.
+A pop song bleats tinnily from the headphones of a Walkman.

+A 24 year old man stares numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
+Suited figures peddle hope with practiced smiles, but nothing ever changes.

+I am a temp, selling my soul to hawk useless crap - a realization that follows me like a shadow.
+Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.

+My world, programmed in rigid structures, fades into the flashing dreamscape as I emerge from the 14th Street crypt into November's frigid breath.
+Faceless drones march the sidewalks, focused inward on their scripted routines - just anonymous robots playing human.
+Is there a purpose within my life-script?

+The Moonlight splashes coldly on uncaring steel and glass, turning them into jet-black mirrors.
+Two man exchange cash for chemical escape.
+I turn away apathetically as buying drugs requires more motivation than I can summon.

+I came here chasing a bubble, now the remains of my friends are nothing but orphans to our shared objectives and secrets; our code, once a vibrant program destined to revolutionize, nothing more than a bug-riddled archive, a system crash of aspirations.
+As programmers the cursor was once a symbol inspiration, now it only ticks time away.
+Shared laughter, camaraderie, dreams — all seem like echoes in an abandoned shell.
+My existence mirroring a stray pointer in a corrupted assembly, a lonely phantom disconnected from the world.
+A doomed process destined to crash?

+And then she appears — Emily.
+Like a glitch in the matrix, a rogue element within the monotone symphony.
+Her bright chaotic energy, sparks against the spectral indifference of the city and her existence, a thrilling deviance within my scripted narrative.
+She marks an unexpected break in my recursive despair.

+##old
 The F train shrieks through lightless tunnels, a metal banshee slithering beneath Manhattan’s icy facade.
 Fluorescent light flickers hypnotically across blank faces.
 A pop song bleats tinnily from the headphones of a Walkman.

 I stare numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.
 I remain a temp, selling my soul to hawk useless crap.